 I read this article two days ago because I’m trying to figure something out.

 It’s called objectification if the guy doesn’t care what you think or how you feel.
-I care more about how a man thinks and feels (and acts) than how he looks.
+I care more about how a man thinks and feels (and acts) than how he looks or his money.
 In fact, his mind is what absolutely turns me on, far more than his body.
 I don’t know how many women are like me.
 His tone of voice and the timbre of his voice is the other turn on.
 I do believe most women are like that regarding a man’s voice.
 I think our brains are helping us pick the right man to be the father of our children when we’re young.
-After 50, that all changes.
+After fifty that all changes.
 But continuing on about men’s feelings.

 I didn’t get the memo.
 I really didn’t.